isomerpages/tp-virtualcampus/_events/Calendar.md

 					We are happy to announce that applications for TP CCA Scholarships 2023 are now open!
 				The application period is from 15 September 2023 (Friday) to 6 October 2023 (Friday), 11.59pm.
 										<br><br>
-					For information on the selection process and conditions of the TP CCA Scholarships 2023, click on the title link above!
+					For information on the selection process and conditions of the TP CCA Scholarships 2023, go to this <a href="/events/tp-cca-scholarships2023/"> link.</a>
 			<br>
 		</p></td>
 	</tr>